 - Which: Identify requirements and constraints_

-Measurable: The second criterion focuses on the need for a standards of measuring progress.
-This is necessary for a team to know that they are working towards the successful completion of a goal.
+Measurable: The second criterion focuses on the need for a standards of measuring progress, in order for a team to know that they are working towards successful completion of a goal.
 Measurement helps a team stay on track, develop benchmarks, meet deadlines and helps evaluate progress.
-Indicators should be quantifiable.
 Questions to ask to see if a goal is measurable include:

 _- How much?